json-schema-org/website/pages/understanding-json-schema/reference/enum.md

 ---
-title: "Enumerated values"
+title: 'Enumerated values'
 section: docs
 prev:
   label: Enumerated and Constant Values
   url: /understanding-json-schema/reference/generic
 next:
   label: Constant values
   url: /understanding-json-schema/reference/const
 ---

 The `enum` [keyword](../../learn/glossary#keyword) is used to restrict a value to a fixed set of values.
 It must be an array with at least one element, where each element is unique.